What is a Rental Guarantee? Are Rental Garantees Ever Worwhile?

 What should you look for when it comes to rental guarantees?

-Now the beauty about property investments is there’s loads of different options, loads of different strategies you can kind of consider.
+Now the beauty of property investments is there are loads of different options and loads of different strategies you can kind of consider.

 Some of those models come with rental guarantees but there's some misconception about what guarantees offer, what they cover, and also who's actually paying for them?